btqdesign/intellego/wp-content/plugins/wp-image-zoooom/readme.txt

 7. Apply the zoom from Visual Composer, the Single Image element

 == Changelog ==

+= 1.9 =
+* Fix: if the image has data-large_image attribute, then use that for the zoom
+* Fix: if data-zoom-image attribute present, then exchange it with the thumbnails in WooCommerce gallery
+* Fix: remove click action on the WooCommerce images

+= 1.8 =
+* Feature: compatibility with WooCommerce 3.0.+

+= 1.7 =
+* Feature: compatibility with the Nouveau theme
+* Feature: compatibility with the WP-Cache Super for the `enable on mobiles` option
+* Fix: don't add the full size image to the srcset if the image is cropped
+* Fix: replace the `move` cursor type with `zoom-in`
+* Fix: compatibility with the 2.8.6+ Virtue theme, see https://wordpress.org/support/topic/woocommerce_single_product_image_html-filter/

 = 1.6 =
 * Feature: compatibility with the Lazy Load plugin (https://wordpress.org/plugins/lazy-load/)